-He and his partners worked a lot on improving and commercializing the technology, through his company called Pneumatic Tyre, later renamed Dunlop Rubber, and then again renamed Dunlop Tyres.
-They made several other critical contributions to pneumatic tire technology, including sulfur vulcanization, but patent issues about the invention were always present and his business always faced difficulties because of that.
-Dunlop claimed he didn’t know about the previous invention of the pneumatic tire before he reinvented it.
+Thomson and his partners worked on improving the technology through their company, initially called Pneumatic Tyre, later renamed Dunlop Rubber, and then Dunlop Tyres.
+They also made significant contributions, including sulfur vulcanization, to pneumatic tire technology.
+However, patent issues posed ongoing challenges.
+Dunlop claimed he was unaware of the earlier invention when he reinvented it.

 The first battery-powered bicycle – 1895

-On December 31, 1895, Ogden Bolton Jr. was granted a patent (US552271A) for the first-ever battery-powered bicycle, for a 6-pole brush-and-commutator direct current (DC) hub motor integrated into the rear wheel, with no gears and no chains.
-Some of those terms may already start to sound familiar to some scooter enthusiasts and experts.
+On December 31, 1895, Ogden Bolton Jr. patented the first battery-powered bicycle, featuring a 6-pole brush-and-commutator DC hub motor integrated into the rear wheel, without gears or chains.
+These terms may already sound familiar to scooter enthusiasts and experts.

-Two years later, Hosea W. Libbey went a step further and actually invented the first electric bicycle (patent US596272), and included a double electric model.
-While it never gained any mass adoption, a lot of its design was borrowed almost 100 years later by Giant Lafree.
+Two years later, Hosea W. Libbey took a step further by inventing the first electric bicycle, which included a double electric model.
+While it didn’t achieve widespread adoption, its design heavily influenced the Giant Lafree nearly 100 years later.

-However, another personal two-wheel transport device was beginning to take shape…
+Nonetheless, the concept of another personal two-wheel transport device was starting to form.